MetaphorData/connectors/metaphor/oracle/README.md

 ```

-We also need `SELECT` privileges on table and views to get metadata
+We also need `SELECT` privileges on tables, materialized views and views you care about to list them and get the metadata of them.

 ```sql
 BEGIN